https://invisible-island.net/ncurses/man/

 functions, marking them as "TO BE WITHDRAWN".

-o X/Open Curses, Issue 7 (2009) marks the termcap interface (along
+o X/Open Curses, Issue 7 (2009) withdrew the termcap interface (along

-with vwprintw and vwscanw) as withdrawn.
+with the vwprintw and vwscanw functions).

 Neither X/Open Curses nor the SVr4 man pages documented the return